 Disposal

-Antigua and Barbuda has disposed of its ammunition at least once in 2013 but there is insufficient information about the tonnes of ammunition disposed by year.[1]
+Antigua and Barbuda disposed of its ammunition at least once in 2013; however, there is insufficient information to estimate the number of tonnes of ammunition disposed of annually.

 Needs